 It is possible that Apple might remove the physical SIM card slot, starting with some iPhone 14 models rather than some iPhone 15 models as originally rumored.

 It is also said that there will be support for two eSIM cards, ensuring dual SIM functionality.
 The removal of the SIM card slot could further improve water resistance.

 The next flagship series, the iPhone 14 line-up, will come with up to 2 TB of storage.

-Apple will adopt QLC flash storage for next year’s iPhone and that thanks to the newer storage technology, it will increase capacity to 2 TB.
+Apple will adopt QLC flash storage for next year’s iPhone, and thanks to the newer storage technology, it will increase its capacity to 2 TB.